 Peer Group benchmarking is one of several factors the Compensation Committee considers in setting pay.
 The Committee seeks to maintain a Peer Group that is generally similar to us with respect to business activity and specifically focuses on companies engaged in exploration for and production of oil and gas resources with Range having a market capitalization near the median of the Peer Group.
-The Compensation Committee reviews the composition of the Peer Group with advice from the independent compensation consultant in the first guarter of each calendar year and any additions or deletions are made to the Peer Group at that time.
-For 2020, the peer group was adjusted to continue to target the mid-point of the group.
-The S&P 500 index was added in 2021 based on a recommendation from Longnecker to better test performance against a broad index.
+The Compensation Committee reviews the composition of the Peer Group with advice from the independent compensation consultant in the last quarter of each calendar year and any additions or deletions are made to the Peer Group at that time.
+For 2021, the peer group was adjusted to continue to target the mid-point of the group.
+The S&P 500 Index was added in 2021 based on a recommendation from NFP to better test performance beyond industry peers and further align executive pay with long-term stockholder interests.
+For 2022, one company was deleted, one added and two companies merged, with the new entity added to the peer group.
 Each year, companies that are acquired or merged during the year are eliminated from that year's Peer Group to the extent such acquisitions or mergers prevent the company from being an appropriate member of the Peer Group.